 The full caption on the back of the photo reads, "For Release Wednesday, March 30, 1955.
 The 4-wheeel drive emergency vehicles which will be used in the Civil Defense phase of 'Operation Cue' at the Nevada atomic test site form CD's initials before shipment from the Willys plant in Toledo.
 Specially equipped for fire-fighting, rescue and other emergency duties, the vehicles will be manned by CD workers in simulated disaster exercises following the blast in the 'test tube' town built for the detonation.
 The CD phase of the current series of Nevada atomic tests will take place in April."

 A quick search for photos of any of these Jeeps in action didn't produce any results.
-An article from Willys News (160K JPEG) posted at eWillys.com mentions that there were sixteen Willys vehicles officially taking part in the "A-bomb tests," and many other Jeeps on hand, but has no details on what they may have been used for.
-A nighttime photo shows only what looks like an Army M38 in the background.
+An article from Willys News, April 1955 (160K JPEG) mentioned that there were sixteen Willys vehicles officially taking part in the "A-bomb tests," and many other Jeeps on hand, but had no details on what they may have been used for.
+A nighttime photo showed only what looks like an Army M38 in the background.

 So I had a look at a 1955 U.S. Air Force film called Operation Teapot Military Effects Studies.
 (Operation Teapot was another series of nuclear test explosions conducted at the Nevada Test Site in 1955.)